mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 Allowed values:
 1. `none` Default value, no locking.
-2. `majority_of_all` Primary monitor requires majority of locks, even counting servers which are [Down].
+2. `majority_of_all` Primary monitor requires a majority of locks, even counting servers which are [Down].
-3. `majority_of_running` Primary monitor requires majority of locks over [Running] servers.
+3. `majority_of_running` Primary monitor requires a majority of locks over [Running] servers.

 This setting is separate from the global MaxScale setting *passive*.
-If *passive* is set, cluster operations are disabled even if monitor has acquired the locks.
-Generally, it's best not to mix cooperative monitoring with the *passive*-setting.
+If *passive* is set to `true`, cluster operations are disabled even if monitor has acquired the locks.
+Generally, it's best not to mix cooperative monitoring with *passive*.
+Either set `passive=false` or do not set it at all.

 ### `script_max_replication_lag`